scottnebor/BookingDemoApp/README.md

 - The code assumes that the clinic always opens and closes within the same day (i.e. not something like 10 PM on Monday to 1 AM on Tuesday).
 Some refactoring would be needed if this is not the case.
   - For simplicity, this seems like an apppriate design choice given the requirements
 - From a performance perspective, some of the classes (ex: AppointmentSlotList) use lists, and some operations require iteration through the list.  i.e. O(n) performance
-  - given the limited number of appointments that can be scheduled in a day, performance is not expected to be a concern.
+  - given that AppointmentSlotList is only used to hold appointment slots for one day, and given the limited number of appointments that can be scheduled in a day, performance is not expected to be a concern.
 As such, simplicity was favoured over performance optimizations